SmartYouTubeTV/smartyoutubetv.github.io/_includes/main_en.md

-#### YouTube client for Android set-top boxes and TV (phones or tablets not supported)
+#### YouTube client for set-top boxes and Android-based TVs

-Devices without touch interface usually lack off the good YouTube client.
-The intent of this app is to fix such issue.
+The intent of this app is to propose the same functionality as the original YouTube TV app.

 #### Features
 - **4K support**